 Although they didn’t make the top list, these three textiles are worth considering.

 Silk is a natural fiber that requires less water than cotton and is biodegradable.
 Unfortunately, silk usually requires dry cleaning, and silkworms are killed during production unless it is vegan silk.

 Like Lyocell, rayon also comes from wood pulp.
 Its production requires far less water than cotton, it’s affordable, and is biodegradable.
 The sustainability of this textile choice depends largely on the producer.
 Rayon requires chemical processing, and some producers release this into the environment.
 It is also important that the wood pulp comes from sustainable sources.

-This is a renewable resource that creates a biodegradable, fire-resistant product.
-This makes it a great alternative to chemically-treated fabrics with flame retardants and is often used in natural mattresses.
-However, a campaign by PETA has raised concerns about animal welfare issues surrounding wool, even on farms that supplied Patagonia.
+Wool is a renewable resource that creates a biodegradable, fire-resistant product.
+This makes it a great alternative to fabrics that are chemically-treated fabrics with flame retardants and is often used in natural mattresses.
+However, a campaign by PETA has raised concerns about animal welfare issues surrounding wool, even on farms that supplied Patagonia (Patagonia subsequently dropped this supplier).
 Only purchase wool products if you can confirm that the animals were treated humanely.
 Another good bet is clothing made from recycled wool.

 Originally published on October 16, 2018, this article was updated in August 2020.